 The Vivofit Jr 2 band is available in a number of colorful themes including Star Wars, Stretchy Avengers, Marvel and Minnie Mouse.
 If you prefer, you can also opt for the first generation device (view on Amazon) which comes at a slightly lower price and similar specs.

 With the Ace, kids are finally getting their own Fitbit.
-This is an Alta lookalike that is specifically designed for those 8 and older.
+A recent addition to this list, the wearable is an Alta lookalike that is specifically designed for those 8 and older.
 The showerproof device automatically tracks steps, active minutes, sleep and provides encouragement to be active.
-It has up to 5 days of battery life and comes in two vibrant colours.
+It has up to 5 days of battery life and comes in a number of vibrant colours.

-The San Francisco wearables manufacturer has introduced a new family account which allows parents to safeguard their kids’ privacy and stay on top of their activity.
+Along with the wearable, the San Francisco outfit has introduced a new family account which allows parents to safeguard their kids’ privacy and stay on top of their activity.
 The Parent view lets you navigate between your view and your kid’s view to check their activity and progress.
 It also allows you to manage who your children connect with and what information they see.

 The Ace is a one size fits all affair.
 It is meant for wrists measuring between 125mm and 161mm and, just like the Alta, the width of the tracker is only 15mm.